Step 1. BOM checking

 Step 14.
 Touch-up, cleaning, and visual inspection

-IC-programming means downloading programs into integrated circuits.
+IC programming means downloading programs into integrated circuits.
 Sometimes, the ICs sent from customers are already downloaded with their own programs, and we will pass this step.
 A technician connects the IC connector to the computer using a USB cable and clicks the download button to install programs on the IC.

-Step 16.
 Functional testing using a PCB tester

-Step 17.
 Aging testing